Famous 'Invisible Gorilla' trick vid gets sequel

 Unexpectedly, expecting the unexpected doesn't help one spot it.

-The original gorilla vid was produced in the late 1990s by trick-cyclists Christopher Chabris and Daniel Simons.
+The original gorilla vid was produced in the late 1990s by Christopher Chabris and Daniel Simons.
 Now Simons has gone on to produce the enhanced sequel above.

 "You can make two competing predictions," says Simons.
 "Knowing about the invisible gorilla might increase your chances of noticing other unexpected events because you know that the task tests whether people spot unexpected events.
 You might look for other events because you know that the experimenter is up to something."